Edison, New Jersey: The Edison era

 In 1876, Thomas Edison set up his home and research laboratory in New Jersey on the site of an unsuccessful real estate development in Raritan Township called "Menlo Park", (currently located in Edison State Park).
 While there he earned the nickname "the Wizard of Menlo Park".
 Before his death at age 83 in 1931, the prolific inventor amassed a record 1,093 patents for creations including the phonograph, a stock ticker, the motion-picture camera, the incandescent light bulb, a mechanical vote counter, the alkaline storage battery including one for an electric car, and the first commercial electric light.

-The Menlo Park lab was significant in that was one of the first laboratories to pursue practical, commercial applications of research.
+The Menlo Park lab was significant in that it was one of the first laboratories to pursue practical, commercial applications of research.
 It was in his Menlo Park laboratory that Thomas Edison came up with the phonograph and a commercially viable incandescent light bulb filament.
 Christie Street was the first street in the world to use electric lights for illumination.
 Edison subsequently left Menlo Park and moved his home and laboratory to West Orange in 1886.